ohong/startup-reviver/README.md

 Great ideas often fail due to bad timing.
 A startup that couldn't make unit economics work in 2015 might thrive today with LLMs handling the expensive human labor.
 But manually researching, analyzing, and rebuilding these companies is time-consuming.

-What if an AI agent swarm could do it automatically?
+What if an AI agent swarm could do it on their own?
+No human founder needed.

 **Startup of the Dead** takes a failed YC company name and outputs:
 - Deep research report on what went wrong